eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Split Panes
 ===========

-*Fast DDS Monitor Pro* can hold several views side by side within the same monitor tab.
+*DDS Monitor Pro* can hold several views side by side within the same monitor tab.
 With the Spy pane already open, let's split it to place a chart alongside it.

 Click the **...** (three-dots) button in the Spy pane header and hover over **Split right**.